XYIAN/life-forge/README.md

 - **Celebrations**: Visual rewards for hitting milestones
 - **Progress Bars**: Satisfying visual feedback for all activities
 - **Easter Eggs**: Hidden surprises that reward exploration
+- **Dynamic Particles**: Engaging background effects that respond to your movement

 ### 🌟 **Mindful Technology**